 - 50 most cited papers in the journal

 - Order a hard copy of the journal

 Description of the peer review process

-Upon submission, each paper is examined by the secretary of the editorial board on meeting the formal requirements: length, structure, basic formatting, plagiarism etc. Then, the paper is analyzed by the Editor or the editorial team of the Journal.
+Upon submission, each paper is examined by the managing editor on meeting the formal requirements: length, structure, basic formatting, plagiarism etc. Then, the paper is analyzed by the Editor or the editorial team of the Journal.
 At this stage, we decide if the paper fits the scope of the Journal.
 The editorial team pays attention to the academic value of the paper, its relevance, novelty and validity of the results and conclusions.

 As our editors are the members of The Council of Science Editors, in terms of Authorship and Authorship Responsibilities we use in our activity recommendations of the council.
 All authors who submit their papers to our journals should take this into account.

 If the paper does not meet the abovementioned requirements or fails to fit the scope of the Journal, the editorial team may reject the paper without sending it for peer review.
 In that case, we inform the author about our decision in a timely manner, indicating the weak points of the paper and suggesting alternative platforms, if possible.
 Other cases for desk rejection may include typos, grammatical errors and poor punctuation; unclear writing; inconsistency and inaccuracy; unclear impact or novelty; the paper is currently under review at another journal; the paper lacks key elements such as the title, authors, affiliations, keywords, main part, references, some tables and figures; language is not sufficient; figures and tables are not clear enough to read; references are very old etc.